fullcontact/fullcontact-java-client/README.md

 ## Working with FullContact Client
-FullContact client supports v3 Enrich APIs which are super simplified to easily enrich Person and Company data.
+FullContact client supports v3 Enrich and Resolve APIs which are super simplified to easily enrich Person and Company data and Resolve fragmented customer data.
 All the API requests are over HTTPS using POST method with content sent as JSON.
 This library supports Multi Field Request, Person Enrichment & Data Packs, Company Enrichment & Data Packs and Webhooks.
 Just build a FullContact Client with your API Key, make a enrich request and get a response object back.

 ### Quick Overview
-If you are not familiar with the Enrich API, complete details can be found
+If you are not familiar with the FullContact APIs, complete details can be found
 @[API documentation](https://www.fullcontact.com/developer/docs/)